MeeksonJr/snake-game-ultimate/README.md

 ## ??
 Troubleshooting

 ### Music Not Playing

+**Local (WSL2/Linux)**:
+- WSL2 doesn't have audio support by default - this is expected
+- To hear music, run the game on Windows directly (not in WSL)
+- Or set up PulseAudio/WSLg for audio passthrough (advanced)
-- Ensure `Dreamin'.mp3` is in the same directory as `snake_game.py`
+- Ensure music files are in the same directory: `Now It Rains.mp3` or `Dreamin'.mp3`
 - Check that pygame.mixer is properly initialized
-- Game will run without music if file is missing
+- Game will run without music if audio is unavailable

+**Docker**:
+- Docker containers don't have audio devices by default - this is expected
+- Music will only play when running locally (outside Docker)
+- See "Docker Audio Issues" section below

 ### Docker Audio Issues
-- Audio devices are not available in Docker containers by default
-- The game will automatically detect this and run without music
+- **Docker containers don't have audio devices by default** - This is expected behavior
+- Music will **only play when running locally** (outside Docker): `python snake_game.py`
-- You'll see a warning message: "Warning: Audio not available.
+- In Docker, you'll see: "Warning: Audio not available.
 Game will run without music."
-- This is normal and the game will function perfectly without audio
+- This is normal - the game functions perfectly without audio
-- **The error you saw is now fixed** - the game handles missing audio gracefully
+- To hear music, run the game locally instead of in Docker

 ### Docker GUI Issues
 If pygame doesn't display in Docker, run locally: